Category Archives: 2018 Films

 2018 proved to be a year where filmmakers of color prided themselves in telling stories of diversity, inclusion, social injustice, and the never-ending challenges of minorities.

-One of the best films of the year is If Beale Street Could Talk (2018), a lovely piece of storytelling by director Barry Jenkins.
-His other major work, Moonlight (2016) is a similarly poignant and melancholy experience.
+One of the year’s best films is If Beale Street Could Talk (2018), a lovely piece of storytelling by director Barry Jenkins.
+His other major work, Moonlight (2016), is a similarly poignant and melancholy experience.

 The film is based on a novel by James Baldwin.

 The title is explained in the first dialogue of the film.
-Beale Street exists in New Orleans, but thousands of streets exist in other cities and is a metaphor for discrimination and unnecessary struggles that black folks continue to endure.
-Right away the audience knows that an important story is to be told.
+Beale Street exists in New Orleans, but thousands of streets exist in other cities.
+It is a metaphor for discrimination and unnecessary struggles that black folks continue to endure.

-The wonderful part of If Beale Street Could Talk is all of the combined elements that lead to brilliance.
+The wonderful part of If Beale Street Could Talk is the combined elements that lead to brilliance.

 Tish Rivers (Kiki Layne) and Fonny Hunt (Stephan James) have known each other since childhood.
-Growing up in a Harlem neighborhood their families are interconnected and community-centered.
+Growing up in a Harlem neighborhood, their families are interconnected and community-centered.

-Events begin in 1973 as Tish realizes she is pregnant.
-Ordinarily a happy occasion, the situation contains a major challenge because Fonny is imprisoned for a crime he did not commit.
+Events begin in 1973 when Tish realizes she is pregnant.
+Ordinarily, a happy occasion, this situation presents a major challenge because Fonny is imprisoned for a crime he did not commit.

 A woman has accused him of rape and a corrupt policeman has positively identified Fonny as the rapist despite this being a logistical impossibility.
 Tish is determined to prove his innocence before the baby arrives with the assistance of her family.

-The story is non-linear as Jenkins begins the film in the present day with Tish breaking the news of her pregnancy to him then notifying her family.
+The story is non-linear.
+Jenkins begins the film in the present day with Tish breaking the news of her pregnancy to him and then notifying her family.

-As the film progresses more of the Fonny and Tish love story is explored.
-The couple falls in love has romantic dinners and nervously makes love for the first time.
+As the film progresses, more of Fonny and Tish’s love story is explored.
+The couple falls in love, has romantic dinners, and nervously makes love for the first time.
 In this way, the film becomes a tender story of young love.

-The social injustice and family drama situations are carefully mixed in amid the central romance.
+The social injustice and family drama are carefully mixed amid the central romance.

-The film impresses with warm touches and ingenious cinematography and musical score.
-These left me resounding with pleasure at the intricate and intimate details.
+The film impresses with warm touches, ingenious cinematography, and a musical score that left me resounding with pleasure at the intricate and intimate details.
 The frequent use of jazz music over dinner or as the Rivers family sips celebratory wine adds sophistication to many scenes.

-The texture of the film is muted and warm giving it a subdued look that is genuine to the quiet and timeless nature of the production.
+The film’s texture is muted and warm, giving it a subdued look that is genuine to the quiet and timeless nature of the production.

-The plume of cigarette smoke can be seen in nearly every scene as most of the characters smoke.
-Since the period is the 1970’s the authenticity is there, and a glamorous image is portrayed.
+A plume of cigarette smoke can be seen in nearly every scene, as most of the characters smoke.
+Since the period is the 1970s, the authenticity is there, and a glamorous image is portrayed.

 Smoking enhances the sophistication of the characters and adds to the tremendous cinematography.

 Several scenes of simple dialogue crackle with authenticity and passion.
-In one of the best scenes Fonny’s friend Daniel, a recent parolee, stays for dinner and the friends share a conversation over beer and cigarettes.
+In one of the best scenes, Fonny’s friend Daniel, a recent parolee, stays for dinner, and the friends talk while consuming beer and cigarettes.

 The lengthy scene is poignant and tremendous with meaning.
 Daniel recounts his experience in prison and how black men are victims of the whims of white men and the terror involved in that.
 The scene is powerful in its thoughtfulness and a foreshadowing of Fonny’s impending trauma.